top of page

 Prayers for the Deceased

-If you would like to make an offering for prayers for someone deceased please bring cash only and there will be an opportunity to write their names down for a special practice done by Garab Rinpoche at the end of the retreat.
+If you would like to make an offering for prayers for someone recently deceased there will be an opportunity to write their names down for a special practice done by Garab Rinpoche at the conclusion of the retreat.
+Please bring a cash offering for this.

 Meal Sponsor